aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 On Windows:
 * We start by installing Windows Subsystem Linux (WSL).
   * From a terminal (such as PowerShell or through a wrapper like Windows Terminal), do `wsl --install`.
+  * This step may fail the first time around, if so, it'll be because its enabling Windows features and installing dependencies.
+You'll need to reboot your PC and run the command again to complete the install.
 * `winget install docker.dockerdesktop`

 I made an initial Docker image that runs the pipeline as built before, with changes to the pipeline to follow.
 I've followed the examples provided in `uv` documentationi for how to build the Docker images so as to minimize the changes.
 Instead of installing `uv` directly and then syncing to the `uv.lock` file, we copy the `uv` bbinaries from `uv`'s official distroless image releases (with the version pinned to the one we're using).
 Similarly, we do not copy the `uv.lock` file into the container, choosing instead to mount the `uv.lock` and install dependencies from it wihtout copying it into the Docker image itself.
 Note also the use of `--locked` with the `uv sync` command, which tells `uv` not to make any changes to the set of packages to be installed, improving reproducibility.
 Our approach should also minimiize the changes made between versions, improving Docker build times and reducing size requirements.

 We should note that this image requires the `data/`, `models/` and `outputs/` directories to be mounted.
 We expect changes to this requirement as changes are made to the pipeline.

+### Airflow

+Currently the Airflow setup is mostly a smoke test to validate that the Airflow image I've created can actually run the task (has all the dependencies, etc).
+Running the DAG as it is now can be done by running `docker compose up -d` from the project's root level.
+I wasn't able to get `uv` to work with the Airflow environment, I think a little bit more work is required to get there, possibly by altering the Python version to match the one in the Airflow Docker image.
+I tried using the `--inexact` flag to prevent `uv` from uninstalling packages that weren't in the `pyproject.toml` spec,  but couldn't get this argument to be recognized by `uv` in the Docker build environment.

+More work is required to refactor the pipeline in such a way as to not require passing Python objects in memory between tasks/phases--the implementation choices made previously do not fit well with Airflow's DAG model.
+I think the goal is to have tasks write artifacts to the disk and return paths pointing at those artifacts for use by other tasks.
+This means more I/O overhead but will allow tasks to be separated cleanly.

 ### Inferencing